peeringdb/docs/docs/faq.md

 Initially it will perform full sync, then it will only do an incremental sync (only updates records that have changed), so you're free to run it as often as you want.

+### When syncing to MySQL I get 'Illegal mix of collations'

+Such as:

+    django.db.utils.OperationalError: (1267, "Illegal mix of collations (latin1_swedish_ci,IMPLICIT) and (utf8_general_ci,COERCIBLE) for operation '='")

+We will fix that when time allows, for the time being, just run:

+    alter database peeringdb default character set utf8 default collate utf8_unicode_ci;